Scientific Name

 Description

-Sedum spathulifolium is a quite variable succulent plant that grows up to 4 inches (10 cm) tall, producing mats of basal rosettes from a system of rhizomes.
-The basal leaves are up to 0.8 inches (2 cm) long.
-They are sometimes coated in a waxy powdery-looking exudate.
-Flowers are small, star-shaped with yellow petals, and appear on short erect stems.
-The specific epithet "spathulifolium" refers to the spade-shaped leaves.
+Sedum spathulifolium is a quite variable succulent plant that forms mats of basal rosettes growing from a system of rhizomes.
+It can reach a height of 4 inches (10 cm).
+The basal leaves can measure up to 0.8 inches (2 cm) long and are sometimes coated in a waxy, powdery-looking exudate.

 Sedum is easily planted.
-Simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there for shorter varieties.
-They will send out roots from wherever the stem is touching the ground and root itself.
-If you would like to ensure that the plant will start there, you can add a very thin covering of soil over the plant.
+For shorter varieties, simply laying the plant on the ground where you want it to grow is usually sufficient to get the plant started.
+The plant will send out roots from wherever the stem touches the ground and the root itself.
+If you would like to ensure that the plant starts there, you can add a very thin layer of soil over the plant.

 See more at How to Grow and Care for Sedum.